What Are Porcelain Veneers?

 The importance of a personal consultation between you and your dentist cannot be overstated.
 During this meeting, your dentist will evaluate your oral health and the state of your smile and determine the most effective course of action to help you realize your goals.

-Weighing the Risks and Benefits of Veneers
+Weighing the Risks of Veneers

 The risks associated with porcelain veneers are minimal (veneers can become damaged or worn down over time, at which point replacement will be necessary) but there are serious considerations that one must take before deciding on treatment.
 The removal of tooth material is permanent and non-invasive alternatives should always be considered first.
 If your aesthetic goals can be realized through other means, such as teeth whitening or dental bonding, then it is likely in your best interest to take advantage of these alternatives.